 Less common causes:

-Many other conditions sometimes cause weakness (see Symptoms and Diagnosis of Brain, Spinal Cord, and Nerve Disorders: Some Causes and Features of Muscle Weakness).
+Many other conditions sometimes cause weakness (see Table 6: Some Causes and Features of Muscle Weakness).
 For example, electrolyte abnormalities (such as a low level of magnesium or calcium) can cause weakness that sometimes comes and goes, as well as muscle cramping and twitches.

-Many people report weakness when their problem is actually fatigue.
+Many people report weakness when their problem is actually fatigue (see Fatigue) .
 Common causes of fatigue include a severe illness, cancer, a chronic infection (such as HIV infection, hepatitis, or mononucleosis), heart failure, anemia, chronic fatigue syndrome, fibromyalgia, and mood disorders (such as depression).

 First, doctors try to determine whether people are weak or simply tired.
 If people are weak, doctors then determine whether the weakness is severe enough or worsening quickly enough to be life threatening.